9 Spring grass facts every horse owner should knowPublished May 17, 2023

 Provided the weather is warm enough, fructan stored in the stem is used for growth overnight.
-This, in addition to the fact that grass can’t photosynthesise without sunlight, means that WSC levels will be lower at night.
-However in order for grass to grow, the soil temperature needs to be consistently above 5°C which means on chilly nights, WSC levels may still be high.
+This, in addition to the fact that grass can’t photosynthesise without sunlight, means that WSC levels may be lower at night.
+However in order for grass to grow, the temperature needs to be consistently above 5°C which means on chilly nights, WSC levels may still be high.

 6. Beware of Jack Frost

 Sunny frosty mornings are common at this time of year and present a hidden danger for laminitics.
 When it’s too cold for the grass to grow overnight, WSC levels remain high.
 When the sun comes out this is coupled with photosynthesis and further sugar production, resulting in high levels of WSC.